swang308/fragments/README.md

 ```sh
 curl -s localhost:8080 | jq
 ```
-> the -s option [silences](https://everything.curl.dev/usingcurl/verbose#silence) the usual output to CURL, only sending the response from the server to jq
+> NOTE: the -s option [silences](https://everything.curl.dev/usingcurl/verbose#silence) the usual output to CURL, only sending the response from the server to jq
 Output:
 ```sh
 {